Home

 It's worth mentioning that there are a few exceptions.
 Machilina Manios featured in the second series of Poland's Next Top Model.
 She is openly transgender/intersex - possibly suffering from AIS.
 Her career as a model has benefited from a similarity to her compatriot Karolina Smetek - a supermodel who is undoubtedly cis-female.

 Friends on a girlie holiday.
-However Corey Rae (right) published on social media photos with tags and links that that seemed to out several as being transwomen.
+Corey (right) outed herself as a transwoman, perhaps not anticipating that her old social media tags and links would out other stealth transwomen.

 Of course, any woman who features regularly in the media will inevitably eventually be seen by old friends or acquaintances.
 Over time the chances of someone recognising the voice, mannerisms, facial features, and starting to link them to a man that they used know are very high.
 Another problem is making a post or photo that is more revealing than intended.